ndubchak/poseidon/README.md

 2. Install any dependencies
 Frontend
-Navigate to the poseidon-app directory and install the dependencies:
+Navigate to the poseidon-app directory and install Npm:

 ```bash
 cd poseidon/poseidon-app